sungnga/react-colors-app/README.md

   - The 'Save Palette Name' button is now in the Dialog
   - Move the TextValidator, ValidatorForm, componentDidMount, and handleChange to here
 - Style PaletteMetaForm.js and the Dialog
+- Fix the Form Dialog and add emoji-mart picker
+  - Using emoji-mart npm package
+  - import the Picker component and css file in PaletteMetaForm.js component

 ## Libraries Used
 ---------------